Aman-Sunesh/Aman-Sunesh.github.io/README.md

 Navigate to http://0.0.0.0:8080 or http://localhost:8080 in your browser to access the application.

-## Usage

-### Exploring the Portfolio

-- **Navigation Bar**: Use the navigation links at the top to jump to different sections such as About Me, Skills, Specialized Areas, Certifications, Projects, Recommendations, and Contact.
-- **About Me**: Get to know more about my academic background, passions, and research interests.
-- **Skills**: View my proficiency in various programming languages, libraries, frameworks, and development tools.
-- **Specialized Areas**: Explore the specific domains I specialize in, including Computer Vision, Virtual Reality, Machine Learning, Quantum Computing, Data Analysis, Web Development, Database Management, and Research & Innovation.
-- **Certifications**: Check out the certifications I have earned from reputable institutions like IBM and Jovian.
-- **Projects**: Browse through the projects I have developed, ranging from software applications to research initiatives.
-- **Recommendations**: Read testimonials from peers and mentors highlighting my skills and contributions.
-- **Contact**: Use the contact form to reach out to me directly with your name, email, and message.

 ## Features and Functionalities

 ### Interactive User Interface